Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Critical thinking.

 - Learning Outcomes

-- Demonstrate in-depth knowledge of basic concepts of complex analysis and mathematical proof.
+Students who successfully complete this paper will demonstrate in-depth knowledge of basic concepts of complex analysis and mathematical proof.